Juul/notdhcpserver/README.md

 Immediate:

-* Deal with network byte order vs host byte order
-* Checksum verification
-* Add timeout so it abandons an incoming message if no data is received for a long time
+* Add timeout so it abandons an incoming message if no data is received for a few seconds
 * Make -v actually do something

 Future: